naveedmalik786/Pizzazious-Web-App/README.md

+# Pizzazious MERN Web App

+Developed a Pizza Shop web app using the MERN stack (MongoDB, Express, React, Node.js), with a responsive frontend built in React and Bootstrap.
+Implemented Google login for user authentication and created backend APIs with Node.js and Express, using MongoDB for data storage and management

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).